OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/05-Testing_for_OAuth_Weaknesses.md

 OAuth itself can be used for authentication, but implementing your own authentication is generally unwise.
 Instead, authentication should be implemented with the OpenID Connect standard.

-Since OAuth's responsibility is it to delegate access rights across several services, successful attacks may lead to account takeover, unauthorized resource access, and the elevation of privileges in regards to those services.
+Since OAuth's responsibility is to delegate access rights across several services, successful attacks may lead to account takeover, unauthorized resource access, and the elevation of privileges in regards to those services.

 There are five different roles that are part of an OAuth exchange.
 In no particular order:

-1. Resource Owner: the entity who grants access to a resource.
+1. Resource Owner: The entity who grants access to a resource.
-2. User Agent: the browser or native app.
+2. User Agent: The browser or native app.
-3. Client: the application that is requesting access to a resource on behalf of the Resource Owner.
+3. Client: The application that is requesting access to a resource on behalf of the Resource Owner.
-4. Authorization Server: the server that holds authorization information and grants the access.
+4. Authorization Server: The server that holds authorization information and grants the access.
-5. Resource Server: the application that serves the content accessed by the client.
+5. Resource Server: The application that serves the content accessed by the client.

 Clients may be confidential or public.